sankalp1999/Deeplearning.ai-Specialization-Course-Notes/course2_optimization_algos/README.md

 - But if we normalize it the opposite will occur.
 The shape of the cost function will be consistent (look more symmetric like circle in 2D example) and we can use a larger learning rate alpha - the optimization will be faster.

 ### Vanishing/Exploding gradients and Solution
+- I didn't like Andrew's explanation for the vanishing gradient.
+But, anyways the vanishing gradient problem used to occur/occurs in very deep nets.
+It mainly concerns the initial layers.
+In older times before 2000, ReLu activations were not there.
+So, researchers used Sigmoid function.
+- Sigmoid's derivative is between 0 - 0.25 (It has been proved and can be found by some paperwork).
+So, by the time the backpropagation reaches the initial layers, the gradients get really small.
+Thus, the weight updates for the initial layers is like 10-4 difference (Since there will be a lot     derivative terms for the initial layers)
+- Thus, the weights change very gradually and the training becomes slow.

+Refer this [video](https://youtu.be/qO_NLVjD6zE?t=0) by DeepLizard channel

 by Weight Initialization

 Setting initialization part inside sqrt to